Hiroyuki Terada

-Hiroyuki Terada (寺田弘行, Terada Hiroyuki) is a Japanese chef in Florida.
+Hiroyuki Terada (寺田弘行, Terada Hiroyuki) is a Japanese chef in Florida, specializing in American-style rolls.
 He has a large social media following with over 2 million subscribers on YouTube which he garnered from hosting multiple segments on cooking.
 Terada sometimes uses budget ingredients including Big Macs and ingredients from Walmart.
 Terada currently holds the Guinness World record on most number of carrots sliced blindfolded in 30 seconds.